Yeti opens 2nd namesake shop in U.S. Friday in Charleston; new Cainhoy pizzeria on way

 A new workout facility is coming to James Island.

-Fit Body Boot Camp recently leased 2,000 square feet in the Shoppes at Folly at 915 Folly Road, Suite P, according to the commercial real estate firm Avison Young.
+Fit Body Boot Camp recently leased 2,000 square feet in the Shoppes at Folly at 915 Folly Road, according to the commercial real estate firm Avison Young.

 Giving back